 Because of the thickness of the flesh, the fish needs lots of spices and moisture when cooked in chunks.
 Tuna contains high levels of mercury, and it is not recommended for daily consumption.
 It is an excellent source of protein and can also be a good source of omega-3 fatty acids.

 I enjoy eating a good sushi dish.
-A good tuna tartar is always welcome.
+A good recipe for tuna tartar is always welcome.
 Sushi is one type of food I do not feel comfortable to try at home, but, tuna tartar is on my to-do list for the future.
 I just need to make sure I have a good recipe for it.

 With the tuna my sister’s friend gave me, I decided to cook it in a sauce since I never had it this way.
 Because I already knew that it needed a lot of spices and not just salt and pepper, a blend of fresh spices and the perfect fish seasoning was my cooking choice for the sauce.

 As far as the chunks of tuna, marinating with store-bought fish seasoning was a preferred choice.
-To finish the dish, diced tomatoes and sliced onions are added for that perfect reddish color and pleasant aroma.
-And lastly a hint of spiciness to wake up all the ingredients, my Hot and Spicy Original with Herbs.
+To finish the dish, diced tomatoes and sliced onions are added for that perfect reddish color and a pleasant aroma.
+And lastly a hint of spiciness to wake up all the ingredients, Noubess Hot and Spicy Original Sauce.

 Enjoy Tuna Chunks with Spicy Sauce with pasta, grains or vegetables.